 Welcome to the practice of restorative yoga.
 Many of us lead a lifestyle that focuses on juggling many roles at a faster and faster speed.
-Sleep comes for most of us as we pile into bed at the end of another busy day and collapse in exhaustion.
+Sleep comes for most of us at the end of another busy day as we collapse in bed with exhaustion.
 I don’t know how many times I have watched people turn up for a retreat saying they plan to catch up on sleep.
 Restorative yoga is of enormous benefit in helping you unwind and relieve the symptoms of stress accumulated across your day.
-It is a way of giving yourself permission to simply slow and stop for just 10 – 15 minutes and really check in.
+It is a way of giving yourself permission to simply slow and stop for just 10 – 15 minutes and really check-in.

 The poses are simple and can be done by most people.
-Taking time to practice can really help you drift of to a restful sleep and help you stay asleep.
+Taking time to practice can really help you drift off to restful sleep and help you stay asleep.
 Don’t underestimate the effects of practicing restorative postures throughout the day will have on your sleep.
-Make time across your day for 15 minute breaks.
+Make time across your day for 15-minute breaks.

 Why 15 minutes?

 Because this is the amount of time the body needs to unravel and the nervous system to begin to untangle itself from the avalanche of information coming at us.